ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

 ## Using the OpenAPI/Swagger User Interface

 Try to organize what you see on your screen to include both the Alice and Faber OpenAPI/Swagger tabs, and both (Alice and Faber) terminal sessions, all at the same time.
-After you execute an API call in one of the browser tabs, you will see a webhook event from the ACA-Py instance in the terminal window of the other agent.
+After you execute an API call in one of the browser tabs, you will see a webhook event from the FlexID instance in the terminal window of the other agent.
 That's a controller's life.
 See an event, process it, send a response.

 From time to time you will want to see what's happening on the ledger, so keep that handy as well.
 As well, if you make an error with one of the commands (e.g. bad data, improperly structured JSON), you will see the errors in the terminals.